Fleetwood-east (Surrey) — A Buyer’s Guide

 Worked example — Fleetwood Town Centre 2019-build townhouse at $1.05M (inside 800m of future Fleetwood Station)

 3-bedroom 1,620 sq ft three-storey townhouse, 2019 build, 550 metres east of the future Fleetwood Station along Fraser Highway.
 Pacific Heights Elementary catchment, Fleetwood Park Secondary feeder.
 PTT: 1% × $200K + 2% × $850K = $2K + $17K = $19K.
 First-time-buyer exemption: not applicable (above the $835K full-exemption threshold and above the $860K partial-exemption threshold).
 Newly-built exemption: not applicable (over 5 years from build at this point in the cycle, depending on transaction date relative to building completion).
 CMHC default insurance: available for sub-20%-down purchases (under the $1.5M cap), but verify the qualifying-rate stress test against current OSFI B-20 floor.
 Strata fee: typically $300–$420/mo for newer Fleetwood townhouses; verify the depreciation report and contingency reserve before subject removal — depreciation reports are mandatory in BC for stratas with 5+ units.
-The bet: the station-radius premium is partially priced in at this entry point; medium-term re-rating into the late-2029 in-service date is the bet, with the Brentwood and Marpole comparables suggesting a 15–25% uplift trajectory if Fleetwood follows the standard corridor pattern.
+The corridor question: whether the station-radius premium widens into the late-2029 in-service date is what a corridor buyer is weighing here; the Brentwood and Marpole station areas (15–25% re-rating) are the BC reference points, not a guarantee that Fleetwood follows the same pattern.

 Example 2 — North Fleetwood 1995-build detached at $1.65M (outside 800m radius, Bill 44 SSMUH candidate)